du82/unfathoming/content/about/index.md

 ## Current occupation
 Seeking full-time employment

-## Personal values or philosophy
+## Personal values
-I put Privacy above all else, because without it there is no freedom.
-Self-sovereignty is also very important to me, as well as the first ammendment rights.
+I value privacy and self-sovereignty above all.

 ## Political lean
 I am a libertarian with some aspects of agorism.
 Unless it interferes with my rights, I probably don't have an opinion on it.